pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 - `pachd.externalService.annotations` add your service annotations.

-- `pachd.activateEnterprise` instruct the config-pod to bootstrap enterprise on the cluster, even in upgrade releases.
-Default to false.

 - `pachd.activateEnterpriseMember` specifies whether to activate with an enterprise server.
   If pachd.activateEnterpriseMember is set, enterprise will be activated and connected to an existing enterprise server.